v0lp3/mfc-j430w/README.md

-# Brother MFC-J430W protocol wrapper (wifi scanner)
+# Brother MFC-J430W WiFi scanner protocol

 ## Reasons

 _Brother MFC-J430W has already scanner driver and you can download [here](https://support.brother.com/g/b/downloadtop.aspx?c=it&lang=it&prod=mfcj430w_all)_ **but that are prebuilt binary (x86/x64) and source code isn't public**.
-My problem was that I wanted use scanner in my RPi4 but **those driver not works on ARM architecture**.
-In the end I solved this issue throught workaround using a vps... recently I resumed the project and I found a solution (partially thanks to [this](https://github.com/davidar/mfc7400c/)) and imho I think this is better than any workaround.
-I think that this should work on every scanner that use `brscan4`
+This is a problem if you want to use the scanner on ARM architecture, because if you don't have the source code of the driver you can't recompile it.
+Anyway this should work on every scanner that use `brscan4`, but I'm not sure.

 ## Scanner protocol